-Electric vehicles are the future, but if you want to take a smaller step, the plug-in hybrid is your ticket.
-While you might think of a plug-in hybrid as a small, odd-looking car built for efficiency, times have changed.
+Electric vehicles are the future but if you want to take a smaller step, the plug-in hybrid is your ticket.
+While you might think of a plug-in hybrid as a small odd-looking car built for efficiency, times have changed.
 The plug-in hybrid has gone more mainstream and buying before the end of the year can be helpful at tax time.

 Fuel economy really depends on how you use the vehicle.
 Shorter trips with the ability to charge will mean using little to no gas and impressive MPG numbers.
 Use the gas engine and achieve a moderate boost over the all-gas versions.

-A few other perks may make the move to a plug-in hybrid an easy decision.
+A few other benefits may make the move to a plug-in hybrid an easy decision.
 Consider the federal and even some state tax credits for plug-ins that will help at tax time.
-The Chrysler Pacifica Hybrid, Jeep Wrangler 4xe and Grand Cherokee 4xe may qualify for up to $7,500 credit on your federal tax bill.
+The Chrysler Pacifica Hybrid, Jeep Wrangler 4xe and Grand Cherokee 4xe may qualify for up to a $7,500 credit on your federal tax bill.
 However, don’t delay you have until the end of December to save while you can.
 This could help reduce your federal tax liability, and even result in a higher tax refund in some cases.
 Be sure to consult a tax professional to make sure you get all the details and any eligibility requirements.

 The plug-in hybrid is ready to serve those ready to take steps toward the future without taking a leap to an all-electric world just yet.